plone/volto/docs/source/configuration/volto-slate/api-documentation.md

 Conversion of slate JSON data into common formats like Text, HTML and Markdown.
 Common serializers used in volto-slate are `serializeNodes`, `serializeNodesToText` and `serializeNodesToHtml`.

-## Deserializing
+## Deserialization

-Transforming of aribitrary input into a Slate-compatible JSON structure.
-Volto-slate uses slate's own mechanism of deserialization using `slate-hyperscript` package.
-Deserialization helps control what data comes into slate per element.
-Its called before editor Element for a plugin.
+Deserialization is the transformation of arbitrary inputs into a Slate-compatible JSON structure.
+`volto-slate` uses Slate's own mechanism of deserialization using `slate-hyperscript` package.
+Deserialization helps control what data comes into Slate per element.
+It is called before the editor's `Element` object for a plugin.

 See [`simpleLinkDeserializer`](https://github.com/plone/volto/blob/slate-integration/packages/volto-slate/src/editor/plugins/Link/extensions.js#L34)

 ## Normalization

-Normalization ensures that the slate's data is always in its standard form.
-It is used as a part of extensions for a particluar Plugin or Slate editor itself.
+Normalization ensures that Slate's data is always in its standard form.
+It is used as a part of the extensions for a particular plugin or a Slate editor itself.

-Slate's data model should adhere to contraints provided in [slate documentation](https://docs.slatejs.org/concepts/11-normalizing#built-in-constraints).
+Slate's data model should adhere to constraints provided in [Slate's Normalizing documentation](https://docs.slatejs.org/concepts/11-normalizing#built-in-constraints).

-However, we can customize the functionality to add our own set of conditions by extending the `normalizeNode` method of slate editor.
+However, we can customize the functionality to add our own set of conditions by extending the `normalizeNode` method of the Slate editor.

-For example, Remove all `img` nodes inside paragraphs node.
+For example, remove all `img` nodes inside paragraph nodes.

 ```js
 const removeImgChild = (editor) => {